 This community of performers presents comedies, musicals, and dramas at their theater in Bay City.

-Art exhibits and classes are offered in Downtown Bay City from Studio 23’s gallery.
+Art exhibits and classes are offered in Downtown Bay City at Studio 23.

 SAGINAW ART MUSEUM

 With a permanent collection in excess of 2,000 items and a dynamic exhibition program, the Saginaw Art Museum is a treat for art connoisseurs.